mothball16/flash-thunder/FlashThunder/!Core/planningDoc.md

 - Unit collisions

 # 4) Scheduling
 - About 15-20hrs per week this summer.
-Expecting MVP to be completed by the end of July (Will take a break to learn webdev after that)
+Expecting MVP to be completed by the end of October
 - Once i'm back at uni this will probably be my weekend project.

 # 5) Extra